mtntruong/AGTC/README.md

 The algorithm can also be applied to other applications.
 Please feel free to ask if you need help with training the algorithm using other datasets.

 # Source code
 The proposed algorithm is implemented in Python using PyTorch 1.11.
+There are two subfolders in this repository:
+- AGTC-HDR: application of the proposed algorithm in multi-exposure fusion-based HDR imaging (Section 4.1 in the paper)
+- AGTC-HSI: application in hyperspectral image restoration (Section 4.2 in the paper)

 We first upload the source codes of the proposed algorithm.
 Data and pre-trained weights will be updated later.
 Since the inputs of the proposed algorithm is as simple as
 ```
 data   = torch.rand(1, 103, 64, 64)
-omega  = torch.rand(1, 103, 64, 64) < 0.9
+omega  = torch.rand(1, 103, 64, 64) < 0.9 # this is a binary mask
 model  = RPCA_Net(N_iter=10)
 output = model(data, omega)
 ```
 you can easily plug this model into your training codes.
 N. B. The batch size must be 1, `omega` is binary, and the number of channels (103 in this example) is hard-coded in `main_net.py`.
 Please also note that the source codes have not been refactored yet, so they are a little ugly.
 I will try to improve the readability and quality of this repository over time.
 I have been a bit busy recently due to company work.
 The training/testing scripts of AGTC is similar to those of [LRT-HDR](https://github.com/mtntruong/LRT-HDR).
 You may have a look at them in the meantime.

 ## Preparation